chanzuckerberg/czgenepi/docs/REMOTE_DEV.md

 If you need to reset your remote dev stack DB run `./scripts/happy migrate <your-stack-name> --reset`.

 ### Slices
-If you're only working on a subset of the Aspen application, there's no need to build and push all docker images to test your changes in remote-dev.
+If you're only working on a subset of the CZ Gen Epi application, there's no need to build and push all docker images to test your changes in remote-dev.
 Both `happy create` and `happy update` commands support a `--slice` option that uses the latest `trunk` build of all docker images except the ones you're working on.
 For example, if you're only making changes to the frontend/backend images, you don't care to build & push the gisaid image.
 The following command will create an rdev with your changes reflected in only the `frontend` and `backend` images:

 ```
 ./scripts/happy create mynewrdev --slice fullstack